why I do what I do

-I’ve had many, many wonderful jobs, including a couple businesses of my own prior to this one.
-I’ve helped artists place their works in public spaces throughout New York City’s five boroughs (If you’re old enough to remember the Spectacolor lightboard in Times Square, you might get a kick out of this: one of my responsibilities back then was helping artists, including a young Jenny Holzer, produce animated artworks to run between the ads).
-I’ve run my own graphic design business, doing custom wedding invitations and birth announcements long before the internet, digital printing and the letterpress revival made such things commonplace.
+It now seems inevitable that my interest in artists themselves would lead me to the work I do today, but it took decades of experience in so many different creative roles and a long time wondering if I'd ever settle down, professionally speaking.
+Each of my many jobs has been satisfying in its own way, but ultimately the itch would come to try something new.
+I first worked in the non-profit art world, helping artists place their works in public spaces throughout New York City’s five boroughs (If you’re old enough to remember the Spectacolor lightboard in Times Square, you might get a kick out of this: one of my responsibilities included managing this program.)
+I’ve run my own graphic design business, doing custom wedding invitations and birth announcements long before the internet made such businesses more viable.
 I’ve worked in advertising—for Macy’s, designing everything from newspaper ads to high-end invitations for la-di-dah fashion events.
 I worked for a start up during the first tech boom—good lord, I’ve been around a while!—I was Cardstore.com’s first creative director, which led to lots of fun work for other wonderful greeting card companies.
 Along the way, I learned a ton about art licensing and the first incarnation of February 13 Creative was an art licensing studio.
 I guess you could say I’m a creative bumblebee.
 I can’t stop sipping and sampling from the garden of artly delights.
 My most recent adventure was in book publishing, and one day soon I intend to introduce my own line of Christmas crackers!

 But it was through my work as a freelance art director that I unexpectedly found a very particular spark—the one that led me to focus February 13 Creative’s business on art brand consulting.
 As an art director, I found my phone calls with artists frequently continued long after we’d finished working through the details of our particular project.
 The calls evolved into long and meaningful conversations about the dreams these artists had for their businesses and the challenges they faced making progress on their goals, or managing everything on their plates, or feeling confident about negotiations and agreements.
 I’d happily take extra time to share my knowledge, perspectives, ideas and encouragement with them.
 I was humbled and delighted to hear them say how much our conversations helped.